jshiucode/Cypress/README.md

 - m is the order of this crossing along edge (a,b) counting from a to b
 - n is the order of this crossing along edge (c,d) counting from c to d
 - k is the sign of the crossing, assuming the edges are oriented from a to b and c to d.
-    - The sign of the crossing is determined by the standard right-hand rule, as shown below.
+    - The sign of the crossing is determined by the standard right-hand rule, as shown below:

     <img src="/Cypress/docs/right_hand_rule.jpeg">

 4. Send a POST request with this data.
 The algorithm will run and output the number of links and knots in the graph.